 Photo: Lauren Taub Cohen

+The class structure will be exactly the same as part one.
 Each class will meet weekly for two hours over six weeks.
-This is an experiential course, which will involve a mix of teaching, brief reading assignments, Focusing exercises and Focusing partnerships.
-Since what we practice grows stronger, Focusing partnerships will help you exercise and strengthen this life-changing skill both inside and outside of class.
+Since it's an experiential course, there will be a mix of teaching, brief reading assignments, Focusing exercises and Focusing partnerships.*

 Payment Options: Venmo, Zelle or PayPal